influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/alert_node.md

 ### InfoReset

-Filter expression for reseting the INFO alert level to lower level.
+Filter expression for resetting the INFO alert level to lower level.

 ```js
 // Pattern